jeanromainroy/election_2016/README.md

 # Potential Future Development

-More tweets should be hydrated for each day/state visualized.
+More tweets should be collected to have at least 1000 tweets per day per state.
+Furthermore, more days should be added to have smoother transitions between the frames.
 Right now it is very hard to see any trends with the insufficient amount of data.
-Something more sophisticated than a unigram logistic regression should also be tried to get better predictions on the tweet's allegiance.
+A model able to leverage the other features of our dataset (eg. retweets, user description, etc.).
+The training data is very different than the data we infer on.
+If we could find labeled tweets from the general population or synthetically generate tweets that look similar it would improve our performances.
+In addition, we can use a more sophisticated method based on recurrent neural networks like LSTM.
+Doing so, the model can learn the general context of the tweets and can thus learn the political better.

 # Authors